Additional information storage

 Pros

-oMySQL database allows working with music library from different computers.
+oMySQL database allows working with a music library from different computers.
 Important!
 File paths have to be the same on all computers.
-E.g. if a network drive with music is mounted, it needs to be mounted under the same drive letter on all computers.
+E.g., if a network drive containing music is mounted, it must be mounted under the same drive letter on all computers.

-oSQLite: you can use a shared (among all RadioBOSS installations on one computer) database or a dedicated database for each installation.
+oSQLite: you can use a shared database (used by all RadioBOSS installations on one computer) or a dedicated database per installation..
 Press the Settings button in the General area to configure it.
 The default is to use a shared database.

 Cons